 I am often asked about the name of this blog.
 First, and foremost, I want to make it clear that the name of this blog is in no way intended to trivialize Obsessive-Compulsive Disorder (OCD), which is a serious anxiety disorder.
-I personally have suffered from chronic low-grade depression most of my adult life, and therefore I would never make fun of any category of mental disorder.
+I have personally suffered from chronic low-grade depression most of my adult life, and therefore I would never make fun of any category of mental disorder.

-Since many of my colleagues over the years would often describe me by saying “Jim is so obsessive-compulsive about data quality, but in a good way,” when evaluating the list of potential names for this blog, it was not surprising to anyone that I finally chose Obsessive-Compulsive Data Quality (OCDQ).
+Since many of my colleagues over the years would often describe me by saying “Jim is so obsessive-compulsive about data quality — but in a good way,” when evaluating the list of potential names for this blog, it was not surprising to anyone that I finally chose Obsessive-Compulsive Data Quality (OCDQ).